 Hepatitis C

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV), which is found in the blood of persons who have this infection.
 Hepatitis C is usually spread when blood from a person infected with the hepatitis C virus enters the body of someone who is not infected.
-People can become infected with the hepatitis C virus during such activities as sharing needles, syringes, or other equipment to inject drugs, needle-stick injuries in health care settings, or being born to a pregnant person who has hepatitis C infection.
-Less commonly, a person can also get hepatitis C virus infection through sharing personal care items that may have come in contact with another personā€™s blood, such as razors or toothbrushes or having sexual contact with a person infected with the hepatitis C virus.
-Having HIV or a sexually transmitted disease increases the risk of getting hepatitis C through unprotected sex.
+People can become infected with the hepatitis C virus when sharing needles, syringes, or other equipment to inject drugs, needle-stick injuries in health care settings, or being born to a personāÆwho has hepatitis C infection during pregnancy.
+Less commonly, a person can also get hepatitis C virus infection through sharing personal care items that may have contacted another personās blood, such as razors or having sexual contact with a person infected with hepatitis C. Having HIV or a sexually transmitted infection increases the risk of getting hepatitis C through unprotected sex.

 How serious is hepatitis C?

 Hepatitis C is a liver disease that results from infection with the hepatitis C virus.
-It can range in severity from a mild illness lasting a few weeks to a lifelong illness.
-Hepatitis C can be either ā€œacuteā€ or ā€œchronic.ā€ Acute Hepatitis C virus infection is a short-term illness that occurs within the first 6 months after someone is exposed to the Hepatitis C virus.
-For most people, acute infection leads to chronic infection.
-Chronic Hepatitis C is a serious disease than can result in long-term health problems, or even death.
+It can range from a mild illness lasting a few weeks to a lifelong illness.
+For most people, acute infection leads to chronic, lifelong infection.
+Chronic hepatitis C is a serious disease than can result in long-term health problems, or even death if it is not treated and cured.

 What can I do if my hepatitis C test is positive?